SAML-Toolkits/php-saml/README.md

         'wantMessagesSigned' => false,

         // Indicates a requirement for the <saml:Assertion> elements received by
+        // this SP to be encrypted.
+[Metadata of the SP will offer this info] 'wantAssertionsEncrypted' => false,

+        // Indicates a requirement for the <saml:Assertion> elements received by
         // this SP to be signed.
 [Metadata of the SP will offer this info] 'wantAssertionsSigned' => false,